momentphp/docs/web/README.md

 $app->config->has('api.Github'); // false
 ```

-Also there is an `app()` global function which allows accessing services inside configuration files and
+Also there is an `app()` global helper function which allows accessing services inside configuration files and
 other parts of the framework:

 ```php